Latakia Governorate: History

-The governorate was historically part of the Alawite State, which existed from 1920–1936.
+The governorate was historically part of the Alawite State, which existed from 1920 to 1936.

-Tartus governorate was formerly included as part of Latakia, before being split off circa 1972.
+Tartus Governorate was formerly included as part of Latakia, before being split off circa 1972.

 The region has been relatively peaceful during the Syrian civil war, being a generally pro-Assad region that had largely remained under government control.
 The Free Syrian Army attacked Al-Haffah in 2012, and unsuccessfully attempted to wrest control of the province in 2014, 2015 and 2016.
 In 2016 the Islamic State conducted a bomb attack on Jableh, resulting in many deaths.

+On 8 March 2025, the UK-based SOHR reported that Syrian security forces and pro-government fighters had committed a massacre of more than 750 Alawite civilians during clashes in western Syria.